Kingxukai/linux/Documentation/networking/devlink/nfp.rst

 nfp devlink support
 ===================

-This document describes the devlink features implemented by the ``nfp`` device driver.
+This document describes the woke devlink features implemented by the woke ``nfp`` device driver.

 Parameters